 I have spoken to many therapists who no longer practice massage due to the above types of situations.
 It isn’t unusual for them to mention how much they miss “that time” in their lives.
 Which makes sense considering how many therapists feel like massage is part of who they are as a person.
 It is like a part of them is missing, and for many, they wonder how they can “get back into it” with different results.

-To answer this question we have to identify what went wrong in the first place.
+To answer this question, we have to identify what went wrong in the first place.
 What drove the therapist out of practice?
 Physical pain?
 Financial stress?
 Keeping up with the processes of running a business?
 A combo?
 Once the therapist understands the core issue, they can custom design their comeback!

 Sometimes the solution doesn’t look like we would expect or, even, how we want it to!
-Regardless of whether or not a massage therapist can or cannot re-enter the profession as a practicing therapist, they can participate in the profession at a deep and meaningful level.
+Regardless of whether a massage therapist can or cannot re-enter the profession as a practicing therapist, they can participate in the profession at a deep and meaningful level.
 If you find yourself in this position, remember, there are many ways to keep your connection to the massage therapy profession vibrant and growing!!!
-You can attend workshops and conventions, volunteer at local events, join meet and greet groups, read fascinating books, share your love of massage with your friends and family, make a point to get a massage once a month, and find ways to participate in our community.
+You can attend workshops and conventions, volunteer at local events, join meet and greet groups, read fascinating books, share your love of massage with your friends and family, make a point to get a massage once a month and find ways to participate in our community.
 Once a therapist, always a therapist, for this “job” is full of love and connection, and that never burns out!